How Mosquitoes Sniff Out Human Sweat To Find Us

 The mosquito follows this odor and, when it gets very close, starts to detect body heat.
 Once mosquitoes land on you, "they actually can taste your skin with their legs and then they look for a place to bite," DeGennaro says.

-He and his colleagues genetically altered mosquitoes to block the activity of a specific olfactory receptor called IR8a.
+He and his colleagues genetically altered mosquitoes to block the activity of a specific olfactory receptor called Ir8a.
 The result was that female mosquitoes — which are the ones that suck blood — were no longer attracted to lactic acid, an important component of human sweat.

 What's more, the team did a variety of lab tests to see if disrupting this receptor would make mosquitoes less responsive to humans.
 The scientists asked people to put their hands into a device called an "olfactometer" that let mosquitoes smell them from a distance.
 Captive mosquitoes could fly through the device to get close, but not close enough to bite.
 Tests showed that genetically altering mosquitoes to disable this olfactory receptor made the pests significantly less likely to fly toward the humans' skin.